-PARL 161 Business

-Organizational Law (Cr3) (3:0) Principles of law applicable to
+PARL 161 Business Organizational Law (Cr3) (3:0)

 Principles of law applicable to operation of a business as a sole proprietorship, partnership, and corporation; documents needed for organization, operation and dissolution of each.
-Pre- or coreq. -PARL 101.
+Pre- or coreq. - PARL 101.

 PARL 162 Contract Law (Cr3) (3:0)